MikelleFlynn/HackathonBGSU/README.md

-# HackathonBGSU
+# HackathonBGSU - Gardenology

 Team name: AllVibesNoWaste
 Track: Sustainability
 Members: Mikelle Flynn, Austin Opsomer, Mia Howard, Megan Brown

+About:
     Gardenology is a web app that helps users learn about plants, find gardening tips, and build their own virtual garden.
 It connects to the Permapeople API for plant data, supports search and categorization, and includes interactive features like saving plants to a personal garden.

 Features:
     - Search for plants by name